 - The Secret Of Wilhelm Storitz (edited by his son Michel)

 - Two Years Vacation

 - The Exploration of the World

 - The Great Explorers of the Nineteenth Century

 - The Great Navigators of the Eighteenth Century

-Verne's works without pages on this wiki contain examples of the following tropes:
+Verne's works contain examples of the following tropes: